CP1401/Practicals/prac_03/README.md

 First, think of which decision pattern applies.
 There are three mutually-exclusive categories of taxation.
-As you write conditions to determine the category, DO NOT REPEAT questions you already know the answer to.
+As you write conditions to determine the category, DO NOT REPEAT questions you already know the answer to and DO NOT use compound Boolean expressions (like `and`/`or`) if you can just use the simple conditions we've taught you to use in situations like these.

 Make sure to only put your calculation for `take_home_pay` in one spot - it does not need to be repeated in each path.